GeoSn0w/geosn0w.github.io/_posts/2018-10-05-Jailbreaks-Demystified.md

 QiLin (and therefore LiberiOS and Osiris Jailbreak) escape the SandBox by assuming Kernel's credentials.
 Not only that, but since now we have the Kernel's credentials, we have access to whatever we want including syscalls like execve(), fork(), and posix_spawn()!
 Jonathan Levin has explained very well how QiLin proceeds in escaping the sandbox and assuming the kernel creds <a href="http://newosxbook.com/QiLin/qilin.pdf"> in this write-up</a>, part of the <code class="high"><a href="https://www.amazon.com/MacOS-iOS-Internals-III-Insecurity/dp/0991055535/ref=as_sl_pc_qf_sp_asin_til?tag=newosxbookcom-20&linkCode=w00&linkId=0b61c945365c9c37cd3cf88f10a5f629&creativeASIN=0991055535">*OS Internals Volume III</a></code>

-Of course, QiLin saves our application's credentials and restores them before exiting, that is to prevent creating panics due to the various locks that govern the kernel creds.
+Of course, QiLin saves our application's credentials and restores them before exiting, that is to prevent creating panics due to the various locks that govern the kernel creds (and by increasing the wrong reference counters).

 Electra for iOS 11.2.x -> iOS 11.3.1 also uses the same kernel credential method for sandbox bypass and other privs.

 ### Running fake-signed binaries, the Alpha and Omega of a Jailbreak
-A Jailbreak doesn't provide much of a value if it doesn't come with a binary pack, also known as base binaries.
-This binary pack can often contain a long set of command-line binaries that one can use either programatically or via an SSH connection.
+A Jailbreak doesn't provide much of a value if it doesn't come with a binary pack, part of what is called the "bootstrap".
+This binary pack can often contain a long set of command-line (CLI) binaries that one can use either programatically or via an SSH connection.
 These binaries include but are not limited to binaries that: rename, move, remove files, SSH clients like dropbear and their dependencies, various shells like <code class="high">ZSH</code>, archive utilities like <code class="high">gzip</code> and the standard <code class="high">chown</code>, <code class="high">chmod</code> and <code class="high">chflags</code> for messing with files permissions and such.

 <b>NOTA BENE!
 Please do not confuse <code class="high">bootstrap</code> with <code class="high">bin pack</code> or <code class="high">base binaries</code>.
-The base binaries are the same thing as the bin pack and they represent the usual unix binaries used for moving files, changing file permissions and owners, SSH, process probing, shells, etc. A bootstrap contains usually everything else: maybe a jailbreakd daemon (very common on Meridian, Unc0ver, Electra and Electra 11.3.1 but not on Osiris or LiberiOS), Cydia and other applications that may be installed by default.
-These are not base binaries </b>
+The base binaries are the jailbreak-specific daemons or additional binaries and may change from a jailbreak to another.
+The <code class="high">bin pack</code> is part of a <code class="high">Boostrap</code>, and a <code class="high">Bootstrap</code> contains Cydia, the CLI tools, Cydia dependencies and any other support files for it.
+Just like the <code class="high">base binaries</code>, the content of the <code class="high">Bootstrap</code> can also vary.
+For example, pwn20wnd's version of Osiris he rewrote from scratch doesn't contain Cydia in its bootstrap but it contains Filza.</b>

 Across the history of jailbreaks, various jailbreak teams have built their own binary packs in the .tar format which they deployed and extracted once they had access to the root file system which we discuss below.